AnyDSL/MimIR/docs/phases.md

 - closed, i.e. it has no free variables,
 - optionally non-empty, depending on `elide_empty`.

-This is useful for local analyses or transformations that are naturally phrased as:
+This is useful for local analyses or transformations naturally phrased as:

 @note For every reachable closed mutable, inspect or process it.